Rutherford County, North Carolina: Education

 Rutherford County is served by Rutherford County Schools which operates 19 schools in the county, until 2025, when the school board voted to close Mt.
 Vernon-Ruth Elementary School, and the Rutherford Opportunity Center, reducing the number to 17.

 Rutherford County Schools is governed by an elected board of education.
-The County Board of Education includes: Chair Phillip Morrow, Vice Chair Angel King, Thomas Crawford, David Linder, April Mayse, Brandi Nanney, and Tracy Short.
+The County Board of Education includes: Chairman Phillip Morrow, Vice Chairwoman Angel King, Thomas Crawford, David Linder, April Mayse, Brandi Nanney, and Tracy Short.
 The Board of Education appoints a superintendent to serve as the chief administrator.
 The current superintendent is Dr. David Sutton who has been serving since July 22, 2019.

 Two public charter schools, Thomas Jefferson Classical Academy and Lake Lure Classical Academy, as well as two private schools, Trinity Christian Academy and The Masters Academy, operate in the county as well.

 Economy

 Rutherford County has a large timber industry, as well as textile and construction materials manufacturing.
 The agricultural industry in Rutherfordton produces soybeans, wheat, corn, cotton, and livestock.

 In 2010, Rutherford County was selected as the location for a new $450 million data center for Facebook.

 In 2011, Horsehead Corporation announced the construction of its new, state-of-the-art zinc and diversified metals production facility in Rutherford County, NC, near the municipality of Forest City.